BTG Pactual reports all-time high net income supported by another quarter of record revenues and 22.7% ROAE

 For the third consecutive year, BTG Pactual was voted the best team in Research Latin America; Corporate Access Latin America, Trading Latin America, Sales Latin America, Research Brazil, and Sales Brazil by Institutional Investor.
 The Research team won awards in all categories, ranking 1st in 18 of 25 categories.

-In the area of ESG and Impactful Investment, the Bank was also voted:
+In the area of ESG and Impact Investment, the Bank was also voted:

 - Global Finance – The Innovators Awards 2023: Top Financial Innovations: Sustainability/ESG" – for being lead coordinator of the first blue bond issuance in Brazil in Nov/22